-How to Write Resume
+How to Write Professional Resume for Job

 We will help you for most of the people write good resume but they did not get jobs and they fails interview, why….?
 Is there resume is not strong or full of mistakes.
 After studying all non selected resumes we found that some students made mistakes.
 Now we are going to tell how to write resume that will get you interview.
 Along with the Cover letter your resume is also one of the most important thing to present interviewer and let him know about your self before he/she asks you for the same.

 Moreover to about yourself, at the time of interview many candidate especially freshers get nervous due his/her first attempt of interviewing so they may get forgot many things like their skills, achievements, qualities, strengths or may be interviewer gives less time to speak you consequently this will lose a chance to express about yourself and you may loos the job opportunity.

 1. Definition of Resume.

 2. Difference between Resume, CV & Bio-data.

 3. Types of resume.

 5. Avoid these in Resume.

 Do you need help to write resume..?

 Before going to write resume we see what is Resume….?